-Process Step Who Required Outcome Evidence 1.
-Received, logged & allocated Delegated Receiving Officer Request for review documented and entered into the City's " Synergy Central Records " and referenced to the relevant ED.
-Email, Letter or Form 4 2.
-Investigated & actioned Nominated Executive Director(s) Acknowledgement Letter sent to complainant as quickly as possible and always within 10 working days including a reference number and expected timeline for the review.
-Acknowledgement Letter and supporting Synergy records 3.
-Assessed Executive Management Team (EMT) Internal Review Officer assigned to review decision and evidence.
+Process Step Who Required Outcome Evidence Received, logged & allocated Delegated Receiving Officer Request for review documented and entered into the City's Records System and referenced to the relevant ED or Designated Officer.
+Email, Letter or Form 4 Investigated & actioned Nominated Executive Director(s) Acknowledgement Letter sent to complainant as quickly as possible and always within 10 working days including a reference number and expected timeline for the review.
+Acknowledgement Letter and supporting Synergy records Assessed Executive Management Team (EMT) Internal Review Officer assigned to review decisions and evidence.
 Investigation Report prepared for appropriate body to review (i.e. Council, Committee with Delegated Authority and/or CEO).
-Advise applicant of appropriate time frame, if required to be referred to Council and/or Council Committee.
-Internal Review Report CONFIDENTIAL Investigation report prepared and supporting Synergy records 4.
-Closed Relevant EMT member Letter detailing decision to Customer summarising the outcome of the review.
-Ensure letter details any further review rights if applicable.
-Review Decision Letter 5.
-Reported Executive Director Corporate Services Summary of the resulting actions presented to Executive Management Team (EMT).
-Committee Meeting Minutes 6.
-Improved Manager Governance & Risk Feedback from EMT and review trends used to consider opportunities for process improvement with relevant team (if required).
-Working Group Minutes
+Advise the applicant of the appropriate time frame, if required to be referred to the Council and/or Council Committee.
+Internal Review Report CONFIDENTIAL Investigation report prepared and supporting Synergy records Closed Relevant EMT member Correspondence (email/letter) detailing the decision to the Customer summarising the outcome of the review.
+Ensure correspondence details any further review rights if applicable.
+Review Decision Letter Reported Executive Director Corporate Services Summary of the resulting actions presented to the Executive Management Team (EMT).
+Committee Meeting Minutes Improved Manager Governance & Risk Feedback from EMT and review trends used to consider opportunities for process Working Group Minutes